intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 The QUIC protocol {{?QUIC=I-D.ietf-quic-transport}} adopts both encryption and integrity protection.
 Encryption is used to carefully control what information is exposed to middleboxes.
-QUIC also uses integrity protection over all the data it exchanges to prevent modification.
+For those fields that are not encrypted, QUIC uses integrity protection to prevent modification.

 ## Visibility of Faults